 How we manage our tax risk

 Risks are managed through our Tax Risk Framework.
 They are monitored through a web-based tool for collecting details on a quarterly basis of all our corporate income tax exposures and provisions.
 The tool has an approval process for any new provisions or changes to existing provisions.
-It also includes an Annual Compliance Checklist, in which the tax lead in the countries concerned confirms that all their statutory tax obligations have been met, their controls are operating effectively, and all tax positions are in compliance with our Tax Principles.
+It also includes an Annual Compliance Checklist, in which the tax lead in the countries concerned confirms that all their statutory tax obligations have been met, their controls are operating effectively, and all tax positions are in compliance with our tax principles.

 We centrally monitor the filing of all corporate income tax returns and related tax payments.
 A key way to manage tax exposure is to be as ‘current’ as possible in agreeing the final tax liability for the tax year with the tax authority.
-So we monitor and seek to minimise the number of open tax years where final agreement has not yet been reached.
+Accordingly, we monitor and seek to minimise the number of open tax years where final agreement has not yet been reached.

 Our Tax Risk Framework